Hunting home page <--- Click here to return to the Hunting home page

 Q: What blind, assigned pond, or free roam area should I hunt?

 A: Every day and every hunter is different!
 Each day brings different weather, different waterfowl, and different hunters with different skills and abilities.
-First, determine what refuge you want to hunt and what type of area is right for you (blind, assigned pond, or free roam).
-Next, check the hunt area habitat descriptions, then look up past hunt results on the Hunt Results section of the Sacramento NWR Complex Hunting Home Page.
+First, determine what refuge you want to hunt and what type of area is right for you (blind, assigned pond, or free roam) and reference the hunt area descriptions webpage.
+You can also reference past hunt results on the Hunt Results section of the Sacramento NWR Complex Hunting Home Page.
 Detailed hunt results are posted at the check station.
 Go early to the check station and talk with other hunters and the check station staff.
 Check station staff are willing to help you find a great spot to hunt for the day.

 - Tule stools are highly recommended to make it more comfortable and successful to hide in the vegetation in the free roam areas and around Delevan's hunt site islands.

 - Decoys and calls should be used to bring birds into ideal shooting range.
 When setting out decoys, place the outer decoy at 40 yards from the blind.
-This will help you judge when to shoot and result in fewer cripples.
+This will help you judge when to shoot and decrease the likelihood of crippling birds.

 - A good dog will retrieve your game and lessen disturbance to birds and other hunters in the area.